-The members of the Compensation Committee of the Board are Messrs.
+The members of the Compensation Committee are Messrs.
 Peterburg (Chairman) and Nicol.
-The purpose of the Committee is to assist the Board in fulfilling its oversight responsibilities with respect to compensation of members of the Board and the executive officers of the Company.
+The purpose of the Compensation Committee is to assist the Board in fulfilling its oversight responsibilities with respect to compensation of members of the Board and the executive officers of the Company.